Andy-set-studio/stalfos.io/index.md

 ## Usage Example

-If you wanted to build a navigation element in your `site-head.html` partial you could do something like this.
+If you wanted to build a navigation element in your `site-head.html` partial, you could do something like this.

 #### data.json